ibmresilient/resilient-community-apps/fn_extrahop/README.md

   List the Key Features of the Integration
 -->
 The ExtraHop App provides the following functionality:
-* A poller which gathers current detections from ExtraHop and escalates to the SOAR platform as incidents.
+* A poller which gathers current detections from ExtraHop and escalates to the SOAR platform as cases/incidents.
 * Functions to get, search and update detections.
 * Functions to get and add detection notes.
 * Functions to get and search devices.